codefresh-io/docs.codefresh.io/_docs/promotions/promotion-flow.md

    * Target environments
      Any environment apart from the trigger environment are target environments in the promotion flow.
 A Promotion Flow requires at least one target environment.
      Target environments can linear or parallel.

+* Product (optional)
+  Instead of manually applying Pre-Action, Post-Action, and Action for each environment, you can select a Product to apply the Promotion Policy defined for it to all environments defined, excluding the trigger environment.

+  The promotion policy defined for the Product dictates the Pre-Action, Post-Action, and Action for each environment.
+You retain the flexibility to configure parts of the Promotion Policy not defined in the Product.
+  This allows you to customize specific steps or workflows as needed, while still leveraging the overall Product policy.

+* Applications

+* Promotion Settings

+* Promotion Policy

 * Promotion Workflows (optional)
   Promotion workflows, categorized as Pre-Action and Post-Action workflows, validate the environment's readiness for promotion: